-2. Wrap the painter’s tape just above the handle portion of your utensil in an even line (so you’ll get a clean separation of color and wood once you remove the tape).
-If you’re nervous that your paint will bleed, give yourself a little leeway by wrapping the tape around the handle an extra time.
+Make sure it's an even line when you're wrapping (so you’ll get a clean separation of color and wood once you remove the tape).
+If you’re nervous that your paint will bleed, give yourself a little leeway by wrapping the tape around the handle one extra time.
 Note: If you’re using spray paint, cover the remaining portion of the utensil so you don’t accidentally spray above the tape line.

 Squeeze your paint onto a paper plate, and then dip your paintbrush into it.
 Apply the paint in small amounts to your wood utensil.
 Once the handle is fully covered, set it aside on your drying rack.
 Note: If you can still see the wood texture underneath, apply a second or third coating after the first layer is dry.